AoD-X-abhi/Lasso-Regression-ADMM/README.md

 | **Gradient Descent** | Proximal gradient for sparsity      | Simple to implement.                  | Slow for large datasets.          |
 | **Distributed ADMM**| Parallelize across machines         | Ideal for distributed systems.        | Requires network communication.   |

+- Use ADMM for standard LASSO regression in large or dense datasets.
+- Use Gradient Descent for simplicity and small datasets.
+- Use Distributed ADMM for massive datasets in distributed systems.

 ## Project Composition
 This project is organized into the following sections: